needyamin/needyamin/README.md

 	<img src="img/facebook.png" width="33" height="30" alt="Facebook"/></a>

-I'm a full-stack developer with experience in building websites for small and medium sized businesses.
+I'm a full-stack web developer with experience in building websites for small and medium sized businesses.
 Specializing in frontend and backend development.
 Proficient in  Python, PHP, SQL, JAVASCRIPT and Cyber Security.

 ### Skills